'It's time for more people to join this fight' - MLS must back up anti-racism message | Goal.com

 Saying that racism is bad and that racism is a problem isn't and shouldn't be considered political statements but, if we've learned anything the last few weeks, it's that large portions of the country still believe that they are.

-MLS has rightfully stood by their belief that racism has no place in sport or society.
+MLS has rightfully stood by its belief that racism has no place in sport or society.

 After LA Galaxy forward Alexandar Katai's wife took to Instagram to make what the club called "racist and violent" posts, the Serbian attacker left the club on Friday after an internal discussion with the team's leadership.